 You haven’t see the Grand Canyon until you’ve seen it on foot.
-As a professional hiker who’s walked must-see destinations around the world, I can verify that the Grand Canyon is worthy of its title as “one of the Seven Natural Wonders.”
+As a professional hiker who’s walked must-see destinations around the world, I can verify that the Grand Canyon is worthy of its title as “one of the Seven Natural Wonders” and it is definitely one of the best hiking destinations in the US.
 The trick most people miss when visiting the Grand Canyon is that the best views aren’t from the top.
 The Grand Canyon is so big, that you need to hike into it to get the real scope of its size and beauty.

 Hiking in the Grand Canyon

 At 18 miles long and more than 6,000 feet deep, the Grand Canyon exhibits 2 billion years of geology along the Colorado River.
 When you hike down into the canyon, you get to see those red, rust, rose, white, and burnt orange rock sequences up close.
 Arizona’s dry air preserves these colorful rocks well.
 You’ll see layer upon layer of what geologists consider some of the most complete geologic columns in the world.

 You can access the Grand Canyon from either the North or South Rim.
 The Colorado River bisects the Kaibab Plateau, which means both sides have trails that are relatively flat on the rims.
 Trails that drop into the canyon are much steeper.
 At an average elevation of 8,000 feet, the North Rim is about 1,000 feet higher in elevation than the South Rim.
 Because of the diversity in elevation throughout the park, it’s home to five of the seven life zones in the world and three of the four types of deserts in North America.
 When you hike in the canyon, you get to see a lot of ecosystems in relatively few miles of walking.

 When is the best time to visit the Grand Canyon?